Recycling in the Republic of Ireland: Practices around the country

 Although waste collection practices vary in each county in Ireland, most services share the guiding principles that waste is sorted into different categories at household level and that waste collection charges are highest for waste going to landfill sites.
 Waste collection services have been increasingly run by private companies, rather than local government, over the last decade.
 In Dublin several companies now compete to provide waste collection services.
-Grey bins are used to collect non-recyclable waste.
-Green bins, used to collect packaging waste and glass, are collected every two weeks-householders can dispose of paper, cardboard, cans, plastic bottles and tins in this bin, and it is illegal to dispose of such waste in a grey bin.
-Most householders have to pay every time their grey bin is collected.
+Black bins are used to collect non-recyclable waste.
+Green bins, used to collect packaging waste and glass, are collected every two weeks-householders can dispose of paper, cardboard, cans, plastic bottles and tins in this bin, and it is illegal to dispose of such waste in a black bin.
+Most householders have to pay every time their black bin is collected.

 In 2008, Dublin City Council introduced use of a third bin (brown bin) to households in Dublin City Council area.
 This was introduced to reduce landfill use for compostable waste.
 Households use this brown bin to dispose of compostable waste such as grass and hedge cuttings and uncooked food waste.
 Dublin City Council began to charge for waste collection to fund improvements in recycling facilities.
 Nine Bring Centres, which consist of bottle banks and recycling facilities were made available at various locations around the City in 2001.
 At the end of the year 54 public and 53 private bring centres were in operation."
-Most householders have to pay every time their grey bin is collected but pay a lesser fee for collection of their brown bin and no fee for collection of their green bin.
-This system is designed to discourage people from using the grey bin and therefore to reduce the amount of waste going into landfill.
+Most householders have to pay every time their black bin is collected but pay a lesser fee for collection of their brown bin and no fee for collection of their green bin.
+This system is designed to discourage people from using the black bin and therefore to reduce the amount of waste going into landfill.